Peter Waite (philanthropist): Philanthropic deeds

 Urrbrae House, which was included in Peter Waite's bequest to the University of Adelaide.
 The house was his primary place of residence from 1891 when it was completed until his death in 1922.

-In 1913 Waite presented to the University of Adelaide his valuable Urrbrae estate comprising 134 acre and house, to which in 1915 was added the adjoining Claremont and Netherby estates of 165 acre.
-Benefactions to the University of Adelaide allowed the university to establish the Waite Agricultural Research Institute which later became the Waite Campus of the university, the hub of the Waite Research Precinct.
+The University of Adelaide created the Waite Agricultural Research Institute which later became the Waite Campus of the university, the hub of the Waite Research Precinct.
 The Waite Institute was established on the site in 1924.

 The donation remains one of the largest public benefactions in South Australian history.
 The objective of the bequest was to advance the cause of education, and more especially, to promote the teaching and study of agriculture, forestry and other related subjects.
 The Waite Institute has developed into an integrated research and teaching precinct that has been presented as a model for the collocation of agricultural research institutions.

-Waite also gave an adjoining estate of 114 acre to the government of South Australia for the purpose of founding an agricultural high school: Urrbrae Agricultural High School.
-Waite was working until a few months before his death from heart failure on 4 April 1922; he was survived by his wife, son and three daughters.
-One of his daughters, Elizabeth Macmeikan (died 5 April 1931), left the residue of her estate, some £16,000, to the University of Adelaide to be used for the study of sciences relating to the land, either in connexion with the Waite Research Institute or otherwise.